bgallamoza/Cocaine_Usage_Classification/README.md

 2. Logistic Regression
 3. svm.LinearSVC

+This process is laid out in two Jupyter Notebooks:

+1. **Exploratory Data Analysis (EDA.ipynb)**: Process cleaning, exploring, and graphing the dataset
+2. **Model_Building.ipynb**: Process creating a pipeline for data preprocessing and model building

+To make my model more interactive, I also made a simple web application with Flask and a user interface built in HTML, JavaScript, and CSS.
+This allows users to obtain a prediction given their inputted data.

 ## **Libraries Used**
 For this project, I used Anaconda version 2021.05, which should come with all necessary libararies used throughout the project.
 Notable libraries used include:
 1. Sklearn